Plenglin/Goggle-Epoxy/README.md

 # Goggle-Epoxy

-Basically, it's a near-eye display similar to Microsoft HoloLens or Google Glass powered by a Raspberry Pi.
-Unlike Google and Miccrosoft, I am poor and have few means of production, so it's basically crappier.
+It's a near-eye display similar to Microsoft HoloLens or Google Glass, and it's powered by a Raspberry Pi.
+The project is separated into 6 subprojects.
+There will be a new subproject for every app and runtime environment.
+The CAD models will be put here when I actually make it.

-Because I'm cool (and because I want to learn Gradle) I actually separated the project into 6 subprojects.

 ## Instructions to Run